Our Top Pick of 2019: Elixir Energy (ASX: EXR) Drilling This Weekend

 He explained that the major de-risking task he faced in 2002 at QGC, is similar to that facing Elixir now.

 “Elixir’s Mongolia coal seam gas (CSG/CBM) acreage appears to contain a large portion of gas-prone coal with acreage roughly equivalent to what QGC held in 2002, when QGC had a similar market capitalisation,” said Cottee.

-Six years later QGC was taken over for A$5.8 billion by BG Group, and its gas it now largely sold to China. $20M to $5.8N in six years is serious value creation – we are sure Mr Cottee would like to repeat that story with EXR.
+Six years later QGC was taken over for A$5.8 billion by BG Group, and its gas is now largely sold to China. $20M to $5.8B in six years is serious value creation – we are sure Mr Cottee would like to repeat that story with EXR.

 Also on EXR’s board are highly experienced former Santos (ASX: STO) execs Neil Young and Stephen Kelemen — the latter was in charge of the proving up and developing of Santos’ CSG assets as QGC was evolving.

-With the first spud scheduled for this weekend, upcoming catalysts for value creation include drilling results — due in late 2019, a contingent Resource assessment — scheduled for early 2020, and then a gas production pilot later that year, and if the boxes keep getting ticked we would assume EXR would then farm-out a portion to a larger partner.
+With the first spud scheduled for this weekend, upcoming catalysts for value creation include drilling results — due in late 2019, a contingent Resource assessment — scheduled for early 2020, and then a gas production pilot later that year.
+If the boxes keep getting ticked we would assume EXR would then farm-out a portion to a larger partner.

 Share Price: $0.048